-(b) Asset-Managed Investment
+(c) Asset-Managed Investment

-The Asset-Managed Investment as disclosed in the AFS investments is represented by a corresponding exchangeable note included within non-current liabilities under Note 17 to the financial statements to the equivalent amount.

-The fair value of the Asset-Managed Investment was calculated solely for the scope of determining a potential future unrealized gain, using the same valuation techniques applied for the other AFS investments held by the Group.
+The Asset-Managed Investment as disclosed in the AFS investments is represented by a corresponding exchangeable note included within non-current liabilities under Note 18 to the financial statements to the equivalent amount.
+The fair value of the Asset-Managed Investment was calculated solely for the scope of determining a potential future unrealized gain, using the same valuation techniques applied for the other AFS investments held by the Company.
 The exchangeable note can be exercised within a period of five years against the Asset-Managed Investment.

-Upon the exercise of the exchangeable note, a gain may crystallize to the Group based on the fair value increases of the Asset-Managed Investment on the date of the transfer.
-At year end, should the exchangeable note had been executed, unrealized net gains of \leqslant 551,092 would have been materialized based on the fair value determination of the investment.
-Any decreases in the fair value of the Asset-Managed Investment will not impact negatively on the Group's financials.
+Upon the exercise of the exchangeable note, a gain may crystallize to the Company based on the fair value increases of the Asset-Managed Investment on the date of the transfer.
+In March 2021, the exchangeable note had been executed, and gains of € 2,348,575 have been materialized based on the fair value determination of the investment.